The current article in this series provides responses related to the following queries:

 It is not only a limitation of the investment analysts who get access only to the public data.
 An investor would note that in certain cases, even the regulators (RBI) could not ascertain the real financial position of the financial institutions despite having access to all the insider data of the banks and financial institutions. e.g. PMC Bank.

 Therefore, an investor would acknowledge that the disclosures of any bank/financial institution/NBFC leave a lot of room for the management of these companies to hide the actual poor performance.
-If an investor/analyst is not able to detect the misrepresentation by these institutions, then she should not take it on herself as it may not be her incompetence, but the nature of the business of banks/financial institutions that makes the anlysis of their real business position difficult.
+If an investor/analyst is not able to detect the misrepresentation by these institutions, then she should not take it on herself as it may not be her incompetence, but the nature of the business of banks/financial institutions that makes the analysis of their real business position difficult.

 Therefore, investors should always keep this fact in front of them, that despite the best of their efforts, whatever conclusion they might have arrived about the business position of any financial institution, it might be proved completely wrong in future.

-Therefore, in such cases, the only parameter that the an investor can analyse and take comfort before investing is the management of the financial institution.
+Therefore, in such cases, the only parameter that an investor can analyse and take comfort before investing is the management of the financial institution.

 If an investor can not rely on her analysis of the financial statements of the banks/financial institutions/NBFCs, then it becomes essential that she should do a very thorough analysis of the management of these institutions.

-In case, after the putting in the best of her efforts in the management analysis of a bank/financial institution, an investor is convinced that the management of the bank is honest, has integrity and is minority shareholder-friently, then she may invest in the bank/financial institution/NBFC.
+In case, after the putting in the best of her efforts in the management analysis of a bank/financial institution, an investor is convinced that the management of the bank is honest, has integrity and is minority shareholder-friendly, then she may invest in the bank/financial institution/NBFC.

-Even after making the investment decision, an investor should always be open to accept that her analysis of the financial position of the company may be completely wrong.
+Even after making the investment decision, an investor should always be open to accepting that her analysis of the financial position of the company may be completely wrong.
 This is because of the nature of the business in which financial institutions operate.
 Investors have been wrong in their analysis of these institutions in the past and more often than not, will be wrong in the future as well.

 Therefore, if an investor wishes to invest in any bank/financial institution, then she may invest only after doing a thorough management analysis of the financial institution.

-An investor should acknowledge that an investment in a financial institution is a blind faith in the management of the financial institution because whatever efforts an investor may put in her financial analysis; if the management of the financial institution is determined to misrepresent their numbers, then she would not be able to identify it in time.
+An investor should acknowledge that an investment in a financial institution is blind faith in the management of the financial institution because whatever efforts an investor may put in her financial analysis; if the management of the financial institution is determined to misrepresent their numbers, then she would not be able to identify it in time.

 All the best for your investing journey!